booch/presentations/Immutable_Infrastructure/slides.md

 * Static assets servers
 * Bastion host
 * Logging host
-* Incorporate Varnish in front of app servers and/or LBs
+* Put Varnish in front of app servers and/or LBs
 * TDD using Serverspec
 * Clustered DB servers